TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Experiments

-\assembly~\cite{sener2022assembly101} is a large-scale video dataset that facilitates procedural video understanding.
-The dataset contains 362 videos of assembly and disassembly tasks involving 101 types of toy vehicles, recorded from multiple static (8) and egocentric (4) cameras.
-It includes extensive annotations at various levels of granularity, with over 100K coarse and 1M fine-grained action segments and 18M 3D hand poses.
-The dataset supports diverse challenges, including action anticipation and segmentation, mistake detection, and 3D pose-based action recognition.
+\assembly~\cite{sener2022assembly101} is a large-scale video dataset containing 362 videos of assembly and disassembly tasks involving 101 types of toy vehicles, recorded from eight multiple static and four egocentric cameras.
+It includes extensive annotations at various levels of granularity, with over 100K coarse action segments and 1M fine-grained action segments and 18M 3D hand poses.
+The dataset supports diverse challenges, including action anticipation and segmentation, mistake detection and 3D pose-based action recognition.